 As the world is turning more and more digital, there is less mail delivered, but that doesn’t mean that identity thieves aren’t preying on your documents.
 Identity thieves are still thriving on your neglected mail.
 More than 150 billion pieces of mail are delivered by the U.S. Postal Service every year.
-Much of that mail contains identifying personal information that can be used to steal your identity.
-Here are 5 types of documents you should consider destroying or taking into our office for confidential document shredding Reno.
+Much of that mail contains identifiable personal information that can lead to identity theft.

 These documents are high on the list for identity thieves, and an identity thief could potentially use anything that comes from a financial institution.
 While it is important to keep bank statements for reference, it’s recommended that you shred documents that are three years or older.
 This also includes canceled checks, voided checks, and any online purchase confirmations.